 Insubordination to school personnel or failure to comply with school rules will not be tolerated.
+This includes any and all willful violations of the approved WMCTC Health and Safety Plan of 2020-2021 in relation to the COVID-19 Pandemic.
 Any subsequent offense will be dealt with at the discretion of the WMCTC administrator and may be considered disorderly conduct in which case the police will be called to remove the student from school.
 Involvement of legal authorities will invariably result in fines and/or adjudication.
-Five (5) demerits to Out of School Suspension.
+Five (5) demerits to

+Out of School Suspension.